rmccormick96/Pulse-of-Policy/bill_media_similarity/README.md

 ### Rationale

-- TF-IDF is chosen to understand the subject of the bill as it works well for a single document analysis.
-- GloVe embeddings are used for word representations as they capture semantic relationships between words.
-- Cosine similarity helps measure the similarity between word vectors.
-- Limiting the analysis to the top 50 topics reduces computational requirements.
-- PCA is applied to handle high dimensionality and capture the most relevant information.
-- Weighting words based on their importance aims to enhance the model's ability to recognize key terms.

-The scoring system aims to provide a comprehensive evaluation of the relationship between bills and media topics, considering both content similarity and sentiment.
-The process involves multiple steps to preprocess data, create embeddings, and apply dimensionality reduction for efficient analysis and interpretation.
+The approach employs TF-IDF for a nuanced understanding of individual bill subjects, leveraging its effectiveness in single-document analysis.
+GloVe embeddings are utilized to capture semantic nuances in word representations, while cosine similarity measures the closeness between word vectors.
+To manage computational complexity, the analysis focuses on the top 50 topics.
+Principal Component Analysis (PCA) is applied to address high-dimensionality issues and distill crucial information.
+Additionally, the incorporation of weighted words, reflecting their significance, enhances the model's capacity to discern pivotal terms.
+The scoring system, designed for a holistic evaluation, encompasses content similarity and sentiment analysis.
+This multi-step process involves data preprocessing, embedding creation, and dimensionality reduction to facilitate a comprehensive assessment of the relationship between bills and media topics.

 ## TF-IDF with Bag of Words